TheThingSystem/steward/nodewiki/steward/Steward.md

 callback should be invoked.

 ## Routing modules
+At present, the _steward_ has three API modules.

 ## Console API
+Authorized clients connect to the

+    /console

+resource in order to receive logging entries from the _steward_.
+When a client first connects to this resource, most actors in the system will present a brief synopsis.
+Thereafter log entries will be sent to the client, e.g.,

+    {
+      "climate": [
+        {
+          "date": "2013-06-18T08:12:12.787Z",
+          "level": "info",
+          "message": "device\/44",
+          "meta": {
+            "status": "present"
+          }
+        },
+        {
+          "date": "2013-06-18T08:12:12.788Z",
+          "level": "info",
+          "message": "device\/45",
+          "meta": {
+            "status": "present"
+          }
+        },
+        {
+          "date": "2013-06-18T08:12:12.788Z",
+          "level": "info",
+          "message": "device\/49",
+          "meta": {
+            "status": "present"
+          }
+        }
+      ]
+    }

+Finally,
+any traffic sent from the client is ignored.

 ## Inspection API
+Authorized client may connect to the

+    /

+resource in order to inspect available resources and API calls, e.g.,

+    {
+      "requestID": 0,
+      "result": {
+        "\/console": {

+        },
+        "\/manage": {
+          "\/api\/v1\/activity\/create": {
+            "access": "write",
+            "required": {
+              "uuid": true,
+              "name": true,
+              "event": "actor",
+              "task": "actor"
+            },
+            "optional": {
+              "comments": true,
+              "armed": [
+                "true",
+                "false"
+              ]
+            },
+            "response": {

+            },
+            "comments": [
+              "the uuid is specified as the create suffix", "the event actor must resolve to an event or a group of events", "the task actor must resolve to an event or a group of tasks" ]
+          },
+        },

+        ...

+        "\/": {

+        }
+      }
+    }

 ## Management API
+Authorized clients connect to the

+    /manage

+resource in order to manage [devices](Devices.md) or [activities, events, tasks, and groups](Activities.md).

 ## To be implemented